kiichi/global-temp-clay-3-d-print/README.md

 # Global Temperature 3-D Clay Printing Data and GCODE Generator
 3-D Printed global temperature data since 1880

 I wanted visualize and print using 3-D clay printer.
-I was inspired by [this tweet](https://twitter.com/nasaclimate/status/1504197492572712960?lang=en) by NASA, but I do remember that the same idea appeared from my Thesis Advisors Dr. Patrick Kennelly and Dr. Christopher League.
+I was inspired by [this tweet](https://twitter.com/nasaclimate/status/1504197492572712960?lang=en) by NASA, but I do remember that the same idea appeared from my instructor / thesis advisor in my graduate courses Dr. Patrick Kennelly and Dr. Christopher League.

 - gen-spiral.js - this is a javascript program to generate the part of .gcode file.
 Simply copy the code into Chrome console and you can replace the output in the .gcode file between comments: Movement Start / End
 - global-temp.gcode - final result which I printed
 - I used Tronxy Moore 1 at LIU Post Craft Center.

 <img src=https://user-images.githubusercontent.com/396816/196073327-aff6ee43-73f1-4af5-97ff-155fa923264b.gif width=500px>